Bohemian Paradise Itinerary: Exploring Czechia’s Most Beautiful Rock Formations with a baby

 An entry fee is required to access the park (check the pricelist here), and beyond the entrance gate, diverse trails offer varied hiking opportunities.
 We recommend reviewing the trail options beforehand.

-Travelling with a camper
+Travelling with a campervan

 Travelling with kids